jeajar/0365-mediawiki/README.md

 # Mediawiki with Office 365 SSO #
 ## Overview ##
-This docker image builds on top of the official [Mediawki docker image](https://hub.docker.com/_/mediawiki) version `1.34` and builds a list of useful and required mediawiki extentions for Office 365 SSO to work with the latest [SimpleSAMLphp](https://simplesamlphp.org/download) version `1.18.7` installation.
+This docker image builds on top of the official [Mediawki image](https://hub.docker.com/_/mediawiki) version `1.34` and builds a list of useful and required mediawiki extentions for Office 365 SSO to work with the latest [SimpleSAMLphp](https://simplesamlphp.org/download) version `1.18.7` installation.

 The docker compose stack uses Traefik `v1.7` , codename `morailles` as a reverse proxy and is configured to issue certificates autamatically with Let's Encrypt.
 If OV or EV certificates are a requirement, please refer to the [traefik documentation](https://docs.traefik.io/v1.7/configuration/backends/docker/).
+TLS 1.2 with a handlful of cyphers are allowed, older devices using TLS 1.1 will not work.

+This image uses a modified entrypoint to handle docker secrets environement variables like the official mysql image do with variables like MYSQL_ROOT_PASSWORD_FILE.

 __Required mediawiki extensions__
 * [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth)